ATLS1300/PC07-UserInteractions/README.md

 # PC07 - Interactive Animation (or simple game!)
-This programming challenge will get you to flex your function skills and make your first (very basic) interactive art or game!
+This programming challenge will get you to flex your function skills and make your first (very basic) interactive art or game!<br>
 Create a game where the user interacts with an animated element.
 The user can click on one or many patterns or shapes and have something happen.
-Or you can gamify the interaction, and have them click on elements in 30-60 seconds.
+Or you can gamify the interaction, and have them click on elements in 30-60 seconds.<br>
+**Think: Who is your user?
+What are they like?
+They are not you!!**

 You may borrow code from this class or the internet, but you must cite it!
 Internet code can only account for 20% of your total script length.
 No more!